Checkpoint Docs

 Goal: Let verified AI agents access your platform on your terms.

-Recommended: Govern (MCP-I) + Middleware or Gateway for enforcement
+Recommended: Govern (KYA-OS) + Middleware or Gateway for enforcement

 Govern handles agent identity, consent, and scoped permissions.
 Pair it with enforcement so unverified agents are blocked while approved agents get structured access.